malramsay64/phd-thesis/05_Crystal_Melting/results.md

 packing fractions.
 The potential energy was evaluated at a temperature of 0.1 and a pressure of 1.00. {#tbl:potential_energy}

-While the potential energy gives the ground state crystal structure molecules will often have a range of crystal structures which are stable in different temperature regimes.
-This means evaluating the stability of each of the crystal phases at the conditions we are interested in.

-Additionally another method of finding the most stable crystal is the crystal which has the highest melting point.
-So this is a method of narrowing down the melting point of the crystal.
+Having a range of possible crystal structures is nothing unusual, spheres in 3D will packing in either the hexagonal close packed, or the body centered cubic structures which have exactly the same packing fraction.
+Molecular crystals are often even more complex, with competing structures being a possible reason for slow crystal growth.

+### Clustering of liquid structures

 Since we haven't observed any crystallisation at all, are we even looking for the correct structures?

-### Clustering of liquid structures
+It is entirely possible there is the formation of a complex crystalline configuration which hasn't been observed within the simulations.

-@sec:unsupervised_classification used an unsupervised classification method to identify crystal structures within the liquid phase.
+@Sec:unsupervised_classification used an unsupervised classification method to identify local structures which were known to be present in the liquid phase.
-The same approach can be used to find any structure commonly found in the liquid.
+The same approach can be used to identify clusters of local structure which could be the start of crystalline ordering.
+@Fig:cluster_analysis_liquid performs the same clustering as in @sec:unsupervised_classification.
+This time, instead of observing distinct regions, the particles are distributed evenly throughout configuration space, with no significant clustering.
+This makes Monte-Carlo methods the best guess at the crystal structures.

-![Clustering analysis of a sequence of liquid configurations](../placeholder_figure.png){width=80% #fig:cluster_analysis_liquid}
+![Clustering analysis of a sequence of liquid configurations at a temperature $T=0.35$ and pressure $P=1.00$, conditions below the melting point of the crystal.
+The HDBSCAN [@McInnes2017] clustering algorithm doesn't identify any configurational clusters in 10 thousand local structures taken randomly from a dynamics trajectory.
+](../Projects/Crystal_Melting/figures/clustering_liquid.svg){width=80% #fig:cluster_analysis_liquid}

 ### Packing Analysis

-When initially finding the crystal structures which were likely to grow, we used the packing of hard molecules as a model to predict the most stable structures.
+When initially finding the crystal structures likely to grow, the packing of hard molecules was as a model to predict the most stable structures.
-This approach has been shown to generate structures matching those of atomic systems [@cite], however it has not been confirmed for molecular structures.
+This has been shown to generate crystal structures matching those of atomic systems [@Filion2009;@Hudson2011;@OToole2011;@Kummerfeld2008], however it has not been verified for molecular structures.
-It is possible that the complete lack of crystal growth is a result of seeding the wrong crystal.
+It is possible that the lack of growth results from seeding the wrong crystal.
-As an alternative method of finding crystal structures, I used the same isopointal search algorithm as the hard molecule, only the hard sphere potential (@fig:packing_p2_hard) was replaced with a Shifted Lennard Jones potential as used in the molecular dynamics simulation. (@fig:packing_p2_lj) The Lennard-Jones potential provides a slightly different picture of packing.
+As an alternative method of finding optimal crystal structures, I adapted the isopointal search algorithm for hard molecules [@Jennings2015] to use a Shifted Lennard Jones potential matching that used in the molecular dynamics simulations. [@fig:packing] The Lennard-Jones potential provides a slightly different picture of packing.
+Most noticeably,
-Most noticeably the spacing of the molecules in the Lennard-Jones packing is much greater than the hard discs.
+the spacing of the molecules in the Lennard-Jones (LJ) packing is greater than for the hard discs.
-This is expected,
+This is an expected result
-as the minimum of the Lennard-Jones potential lies at a distance of $2^{1/6} \approx 1.12$.
+since the minimum of the Lennard-Jones potential lies at a distance of $2^{1/6} \approx 1.12$.
-The main difference is the relative positioning of the alternating layers.
+The main difference between structures is the relative positioning of the alternating layers.
 In the LJ case the molecules are positioned directly face on an rearrangement which maximises the positive interactions from